Classic Motorcycle Build

 Sprocket Locking Link Tool

-The picture below shows the sprocket locking link tool holding the clutch basket and compensating sprocket.
+The picture above shows the sprocket locking link tool holding the clutch basket and compensating sprocket.

 To remove the compensating sprocket shaft nut (front pulley) another specialty tool is needed.
 One can be made, but they're pretty cheap to buy.

-The compensating sprocket shaft nut, clutch shell, and primary chain will come out together.
+The compensating sprocket shaft nut, clutch shell, and primary chain are removed together.

 The primary chain runs in an oil bath and generally does not wear out.
-Unless your bike was abused (raced), a Sportster primary chain may outlive you.
+Unless your bike was abused or raced, a Sportster primary chain may outlive you.

 Inspect the chain adjuster plastic shoe.
 If it has deep grooves (like the one in the picture below) or it's worn (less than 1/4" of original thickness) replace it.